Bamlanivimab

 • Dizziness[10]

-Overall safety summary in FDA factsheet also mentions fever, hypo/hypertension, altered mental status, pre/syncope, cardiac (chest pain/discomfort, arrhythmias).
-Clinical worsening of the symptoms for COVID-19 has also been reported, with some requiring hospitalization.
-FDA recommends reporting any serious adverse events considered potentially related to the infusion within seven days from the onset of the event.
+However, severe hypersensitivity reactions such as anaphylaxis have also been observed.
+Hypersensitivity reactions occurring 24 hours post-infusion have also been reported.
+Infusion-related reactions have been reported during and up to 24 hours post-infusion.
+The overall safety summary in the FDA factsheet also mentions fever, hypo/hypertension, altered mental status, pre/syncope, and cardiac (chest pain/discomfort, arrhythmias).
+Clinical worsening of the symptoms of COVID-19 has also been reported, with some requiring hospitalization.
+FDA recommends reporting any serious adverse events considered potentially related to the infusion within 7 days from the onset of the event.

 Contraindications